telegraphio/backend-takehome/README.md

 All the routes should return JSON.

-Any event route should allow for filtering by the `sighting_data` field
+Any event route should allow for filtering by the `posting_date` field

 ### 3. **BONUS**: Route endpoint